 It’s hard to pick my favourite, but the chocolate fondente is a winner and on a really hot summer’s day go for a refreshing melon or peach.

 Via del Lavatore, 96, 00187 Roma, Italy

 Centrally located near the famous piazza Navona, Frigidarium is a popular option with tourists so expect a line.
-But, know that it’s worth the wait.
+However, know that it is worth the wait.
 The gelato options are well priced, smooth, creamy and full of flavour, dipped and drizzled in milk or dark chocolate.